xlucn/cpass/Readme.md

 ## Usage:

 Make sure you are using a local password store compatible with [`pass`](https://www.passwordstore.org/), `cpass` will look in `$PASSWORD_STORE_DIR`, otherwise in `~/.password_store/`. `pass` is also required, although theoretically a `pass` compatible client does not need `pass` command (e.g., [qtpass](https://qtpass.org/) can work with `git` and `gpg`).

-`cpass` tries to achieve a minimal, clean interface and utilizes vim-like keybinding.
-Also, thanks to the urwid module, mouse is supported very well.

 ### Start `cpass`